 The student book contains the following modules: Combined Studies; Beliefs and Values; Expressive Arts; The Wider World; Science and Technology; World of Work; Health and Survival; Number Handling; The Environment; Home Management; Sport and Leisure; The Community; Communication.

 Download sample pages from the Bronze, Silver, Gold Student Book:

 Each student must have their own book, which registered centres can purchase from the online Catalogue.

-If you are not yet registered with ASDAN, your first step is to complete an Application for Centre Registration Form.
-See the Join section for more information.
-Current ASDAN centres need to ensure that the programme is added to their centre's registration.
+For centres new to ASDAN, your first step is to complete the Centre Registration Form.
+Current ASDAN centres need to ensure that the Personal Development Programmes are added to their centre's registration.

-Following registration, you will be able to purchase your books from the Online Catalogue and access additional resources and guidance via the secure area of the ASDAN website.
+Following registration, you will be able to purchase your books and access additional resources and guidance via the members area of this website.
 ASDAN also provides introductory training workshops and can arrange in-house training.

-Once your centre is registered with ASDAN for the Personal Development Programmes, you can access further information and resources in the members area.
+Once your centre is registered with ASDAN for Personal Development Programmes, you can find further information and resources in the members area.
 This section of the website contains all the essential documents, forms and updates that you will need to deliver your course.

-There is no limit to the number of people from a centre who can register to use the Secure Area.
-You can register for a password online, by using the password request form.
+There is no limit to the number of people from a centre who can register to use the members area.
+You can create a new user account using the online form.